 The REPLACE -1 study was done to evaluate whether bivalirudin in combination with planned GPI was an effective and safe approach or not.
 The patients were randomized in an open-label fashion to receive bivalirudin or UFH during the procedure.
-76% of patients received GPI blockade in this study in whom 71.7% of patients received it in a planned fashion (almost identical percentage of patients in bivalirudin and UFH groups).
+76% of patients received GPI blockade in this study in which 71.7% of patients received it in a planned fashion (almost identical percentage of patients in bivalirudin and UFH groups).
 Overall, the composite efficacy endpoint of death, MI and revascularization occurred in 5.6% of patients in the bivalirudin group compared with 6.9% of patients in the UFH group.
-The major bleeding rates with bivalirudin was non inferior to that of UFH (2.1% vs 2.7% p=0.52).
+The major bleeding rates with bivalirudin were non-inferior to that of UFH (2.1% vs 2.7% p=0.52).
 In patients who received GPI, 7.2% of patients in the bivalirudin group experienced the composite of death, MI and revascularization compared with 6.1% of patients in the UFH group and the major bleeding episodes were the same (2.9% vs 2.9%) in both the groups.
 Thus, this study showed that, regardless of whether patients received GPI or not, bivalirudin reduces the ischemic events.
 Furthermore, this trial represented the largest prospective dataset of bivalirudin administered concomitantly with planned GP IIb/IIIa blockade and provided evidence of the safety and efficacy of this combined antithrombotic approach[40].
 These end points were recorded during the hospital stay or within 48 hours, whichever came first, which was different from a set time duration used in CACHET trial (7 days).
 Also, this was a blinded study unlike CACHET trial.
 REPLACE-2 supported the findings in CACHET trial.

 The PROTECT-TIMI 30 trial was a randomized, open label, parallel group study on 857 moderate to high risk patients (having at least one or more of these risk features i.e., diabetes, a positive cardiac biomarker either CK-MB or troponin T/I, ST-segment deviation >0.5 mm, or TIMI risk score ≥3) with non ST elevation acute coronary syndromes presenting with chest discomfort or an anginal equivalent at rest ≥10 min and were anticipated to undergo PCI of a native coronary artery.
 This study compared the combination of eptifibatide and heparin (UFH/enoxaparin) with bivalirudin.
 Results showed that the primary end point of post-PCI coronary flow reserve was significantly higher with bivalirudin (1.43 vs 1.33 p=0.036).
-The myocardial perfusion (post-PCI TMPG) was found to be better in eptifibatide group (57.9% vs 50.9% p=0.048) and the 48 hr post-PCI composite of death and MI was lower in eptifibatide group (8.8% vs 6.6% p=0.246).
+The myocardial perfusion (post-PCI TMPG) was found to be better in eptifibatide group (57.9% vs 50.9% p=0.048) and the 48 hour post-PCI composite of death and MI was lower in eptifibatide group (8.8% vs 6.6% p=0.246).
 Duration of post-PCI ischemia was also lower in eptifibatide group (36 min vs 169 min p=0.013).
 In the UFH plus eptifibatide group, there were increased bleeding episodes more notably TIMI minor bleeding episodes (2.5% vs 0.4% p=0.027) and bleeding episodes that required transfusion (4.4% vs 0.4% p<0.001).
 This study showed that bivalirudin therapy lowers bleeding and the need for blood transfusion and thus safer than heparin plus eptifibatide therapy [41].

 MORTALITY RATES